Valley fever is an infection that occurs when the spores of the fungus Coccidioides immitis enter your body through the

 Traveling to an area where the fungus is commonly seen raises your risk for this infection.
-You are also more likely to develop a serious infection if you live where the fungus is found and have a weakened immune system due to:
+However, you're more likely to develop a serious infection if you live where the fungus is found and have a weakened immune system due to:

 - Anti-tumor necrosis factor (TNF) therapy

 People of Native American, African, or Philippine descent may also come down with more severe cases.

 Most people with valley fever never have symptoms.
 Others may have cold- or flu-like symptoms or symptoms of pneumonia.
 If symptoms occur, they typically start 5 to 21 days after exposure to the fungus.

 - Ankle, feet, and leg swelling

 - Chest pain (can vary from mild to severe)

 - Fever and night sweats